iboSaber/Resistor-Calc/README.md

 Usnig user inputs, This C program can calculate :

-1. Resistance Value
+1. Resistance Value.
-2. Tolerance Range
+2. Tolerance Range.
-3. Resistance Rate of Change in 1 ºC (Celsius)
+3. Resistance Rate of Change in 1 ºC (Celsius).

 <br />